leonardocerliani/claude-tamed-by-docker/README.md

-# Claude Code — Getting Started
+# Claude Code in Docker — Getting Started

 This setup lets you run Claude Code inside a secure Docker container on the server.
 Claude can only access the directories you explicitly give it — nothing else on the filesystem is visible.